Decoding the Conversion: 1.7 fl oz to ml and Understanding Liquid Measurement

 -

 What if I need to convert a larger volume?
 The process remains the same.
 Simply multiply the volume in fluid ounces by the conversion factor (29.57 ml/fl oz).
-For example, to convert 5 fl oz to ml, you would calculate 5 fl oz * 29.57 ml/fl oz = 147.85 ml.
+As an example, to convert 5 fl oz to ml, you would calculate 5 fl oz * 29.57 ml/fl oz = 147.85 ml.

 -